matthieudelaro/suitup/README.md

 # Suit up!
 Suitup is an Arduino project, designed to control two dance LED costumes.

+## What does it look like?
+### Rehearsal
+[This video](https://github.com/matthieudelaro/suitup/raw/master/animationsProperContrast.mp4) of the rehearsal has the best contrast to display what will occur on stage during the final representation.
+The animations on the suit start after 26 seconds.

+### Final Representation
-The final representation can be seen on YouTube: you may watch it from [the beginning of the dance](https://youtu.be/k2F2FrwSzXY?t=17m3s) or from [the first usage of the LEDs](https://youtu.be/k2F2FrwSzXY?t=18m17s)
+The final representation can be seen on YouTube: you may watch it from [the beginning of the dance](https://youtu.be/k2F2FrwSzXY?t=17m3s) or from [the first usage of the LEDs](https://youtu.be/k2F2FrwSzXY?t=18m17s).
 Big thanks to those who created the costumes and the video player.
 Big thanks to the dancers, the team in charge of the stage and of the control room for this awesome representation in front of ~1300 people.

 (The contrast of the video is pretty bad, so here is what's going on: a video in the background displays light dots moving on the huge screen.
 Two dancers perform a dance in front of the screen, as if they were actually controlling the moving dots.
 Eventually the costumes turn on and perform animations to enhance the visual result).
+Take a look at the [rehearsal](https://github.com/matthieudelaro/suitup/raw/master/animationsProperContrast.mp4) for more details.

 ## How to compile ?
 The best way is to compile using Arduino IDE (select "Arduino Micro" target).
 Check and update C macros from [utils.h](https://github.com/matthieudelaro/suitup/blob/master/main/utils.h#L4-L14) to select your target (compile for the man, compile for the man, compile to consider serial communication over USB or over radio, (de)activate debug logs, etc)